LeyuanMa/TRA301_final_project/README.md

 - literal_and_fluent_translations.ipynb
   code for obtaining literal and fluent translation of tweets

+- visualizing_results.ipynb
+  code for obtaining visual plots of results

 ## results
 - gpt_4o_results/
   results of the fine-tuned English RoBERTa model on gpt-4o translated tweets (performance metrics and confusion matrices)